Watergate scandal: Political and professional

-Watergate led to legislation limiting the powers of the "imperial presidency", including the designation of all presidential records as publicly-owned (the Presidential Records Act) and a mechanism for counsel investigations of executive scandals (the Ethics in Government Act).
-Other legislation included the Federal Election Campaign Act of 1974.
-These reforms were partly achieved by "Watergate Babies", new Democratic legislators who helped sweep the post-Watergate November 1974 Senate and House elections.
-Ford's pardon of Nixon effectively caused his loss to Jimmy Carter in the 1976 election, with seven percent of voters voting against Ford explicitly due to the pardon.
+Watergate led to legislation limiting the powers of the "imperial presidency", including the designation of all presidential records as publicly owned (the Presidential Records Act) and a mechanism for counsel investigations of executive scandals (the Ethics in Government Act).
+These reforms were partly achieved by "Watergate Babies", new Democratic legislators who swept the post-Watergate November 1974 Senate and House elections.
+Ford's pardon of Nixon effectively caused his loss to Jimmy Carter in the 1976 election; seven percent of voters decided against Ford explicitly due to the pardon.

 Seeking to restore public trust after Watergate and the release of the CIA's "Family Jewels", Congress organized the Church Committee to investigate illegal activities by the CIA and other agencies, as did President Ford with the Rockefeller Commission.
 Concerns emerging from the burglaries and wiretappings resulted in the Privacy Act of 1974 and the Foreign Intelligence Surveillance Act, which limited the ability of federal agencies to collect, maintain, and share information on Americans.
 Congress also strengthened the Freedom of Information Act, and created intelligence oversight committees with access to classified material.

-As nearly all of those involved in Watergate crimes were lawyers, the American Bar Association mandated ethics courses at law schools.
-Watergate also helped revive investigative reporting, popularizing the use of anonymous sources and displacing "New Journalism" approaches.
+As nearly all involved in Watergate crimes were lawyers, the American Bar Association mandated ethics courses at law schools.
+Watergate also revived investigative reporting, popularizing the use of anonymous sources and displacing "New Journalism" approaches.